-Adopted Justice- Involved Knowledge skills and shiliting for commetency Possible Trainings Specialization Core Competencies Knowledge, skills, and abilities for competency (Trainings should be from the Criminal Justice perspective) 9.
+Involved Specialization Core Knowledge, skills, and abilities for competency (Possible Trainings (Trainings should be from the Criminal Justice perspective) 9.
 Professional boundaries and ethics Knowledge: Code of Ethics for certified Medi-Cal Peer Support Specialists Legal requirements as a Mandated Reporter of abuse and neglect Confidentiality laws, including Health Information Portability and Accountability Act (HIPAA) and 42 C.F.R.
-Part 2 Skills: Use supervision to assure individual is appropriately served Appropriately utilize supervision, consultation, and to address or resolve issues Appropriate use of supervision for own support Establish and maintain appropriate interpersonal limits and boundaries Conduct self-evaluations of professional performance applying ethical, legal, and professional standards to enhance self- awareness and performance Communicate personal issues or concerns with supervisors Uphold Code of Ethics Abilities: Respect and maintain professional and personal boundaries (i.e., avoid dual relationships) Establish and maintain a peer relationship rather than a hierarchical relationship Demonstrate respect and non-judgmental attitudes toward individuals in all contacts with community professionals and agencies Recognize situations outside the competencies of a certified Medi-Cal Peer Support Specialist Recognize and address personal and institutional biases and behaviors.
+Part 2 Skills: Use supervision to assure individual is appropriately served Appropriately utilize supervision, consultation, and to address or resolve issues Appropriate use of supervision for own support Establish and maintain appropriate interpersonal limits and boundaries Conduct self-evaluations of professional performance applying ethical, legal, and professional standards to enhance self- awareness and performance Communicate personal issues or concerns with supervisors Uphold Code of Ethics Abilities: Respect and maintain apper relationship rather than a hierarchical relationships) Establish and maintain a peer relationship rather than a hierarchical relationship Demonstrate respect and non-judgmental attitudes toward individuals in all contacts with community professionals and agencies Recognize situations outside the competencies of a certified Medi-Cal Peer Support Specialist Recognize and address personal and institutional biases and behaviors.
 Maintain high standards of personal conduct that foster recovery Work/life boundaries Code of ethics for Medi-Cal Peer Support Specialists Overview of legal and ethical responsibilities, including confidentiality laws and mandate reporting Use of supervision 10.
 Safety and Crisis Planning Knowledge: Recognize and respond to various risks, crisis, and emergency situations Identify indicators that the individual may be re-experiencing symptoms of his or her condition(s) and provide early intervention strategies to avert crisis and/or the need for intensive services (escalation cycle) Recognize risk indicators that may affect the individual's welfare and safety Understand and practice risk assessment, suicide prevention, and safety planning Crisis & safety management guidelines Safety planning and supporting self- determination Cycle of violence Suicide awareness and prevention Conflict resolution techniques Problem solving skills